mayanku1111/AnimagineXL_diffusion/README.md

 ## Uses-Animagine XL 3.0 model ,Dreambooth,lora

-## Also ,will Pick characters from 2 different color-scale anime comics

-## Goal here is to create a compelling comic story combining characters across different anime cartoons.
+## Also ,will Pick characters from 2 different color-scale anime comics,Goal here is to create a compelling comic story combining characters across different anime cartoons.

 # You can see the Fine tuning notebook here for saitama and cha-hae-in here [Link](FineAnimeTuning.ipynb)